meteor/meteor/packages/fastclick/README.md

 [ftlabs/fastclick](https://github.com/ftlabs/fastclick).

-This package is included by default on all Meteor Phonegap/Cordova apps and can be added as a direct dependency of your application if fastclick is desired on the mobile web app, too.
+This package is included by default on all Meteor Phonegap/Cordova apps.
+If you would like to use Fastclick for mobile web as well, add it to your app directly with `meteor add fastclick`.

-In case you want to disable FastClick for certain elements, you can add the "needsclick" class as described in the [advanced section](https://github.com/ftlabs/fastclick#ignore-certain-elements-with-needsclick) of the FastClick documentation:
+In case you want to disable FastClick for certain elements, you can add the `needsclick` class as described in the [advanced section](https://github.com/ftlabs/fastclick#ignore-certain-elements-with-needsclick) of the FastClick documentation:

 ```html